OXID-eSales/paypal-documentation/configuration.rst

 Setting up PayPal payment method
 --------------------------------
 You can configure the payment method according to your needs.
-Detailed information can be found in the OXID eShop user documentation: `Zahlungsarten <https://docs.oxid-esales.com/eshop/de/6.0/einrichtung/zahlungsarten/zahlungsarten.html>`_ (German language only).
+Detailed information can be found in the OXID eShop user documentation: `Payment methods <https://docs.oxid-esales.com/eshop/en/6.1/setup/payment-methods/index.html>`_.
 Change if necessary the :guilabel:`Purchase Price (€)` to 0 in the :guilabel:`from` field and 10000 in the :guilabel:`to` field.

 With a standard installation of the shop, PayPal can be set up in only two steps.